Dissipation Pathways in a Photosynthetic Complex

 In conclusion, for the first time, we have successfully isolated the dissipation pathways in the Fenna-Matthews-Olson complex by quantifying contributions by individual environmental components to the energy dynamics.
 This was achieved through an efficient computational implementation of our recently developed quantum theory of dissipation pathways\cite{kim2024general1,kim2024general2} combined with a state-of-the-art FMO model incorporating highly structured and Bchl-specific spectral densities.

 Our analysis revealed that energy dissipation in the FMO complex is predominantly driven by low-frequency vibrational modes ($<$ 800 cm$^{-1}$), with in-plane breathing modes around 200 cm$^{-1}$ being the most dominant.
 High-frequency modes ($>$ 800 cm$^{-1}$) play a negligible role despite their presence in the spectral densities as they are far detuned from the excited state electronic energy gaps in the FMO complex.
-Furthermore, we demonstrated that energy flow within the FMO complex is non-monotonic.
+Furthermore, we demonstrated that energy flow within the FMO complex is non-monotonic, as it involves a transient back-and-forth energy exchange, reflecting a thermally activated step prior to overall dissipation.
 Specifically, to release excess photonic energy, the FMO complex must first absorb energy from the environment.
 We identify BChl1, closest to the chlorosome, as the primary mediator of initial energy absorption and BChl3, nearest to the reaction center, as the primary mediator of energy dissipation.

 The ability to precisely map dissipation pathways in complex chemical systems, as demonstrated in this study of the FMO complex, opens new avenues for investigating the role of the environment in energy transfer dynamics.
 We envision future applications of this methodology extending beyond the FMO complex to other light-harvesting systems, including, but not limited to, light-harvesting complex II (LH2)\cite{mirkovic2017light}, phycobiliprotein PC645\cite{blau2018local}, cyanobacterial light-harvesting proteins\cite{womick2011vibronic} and other molecular systems\cite{lee2017first,novoderezhkin2004energy,gustin2023mapping,ratsep2007electron,wiethorn2023beyond}.
 Furthermore, our strategy can aid in guiding emerging efforts to develop more efficient artificial light-harvesting systems\cite{hase2020designing} by identifying the key vibrational modes and pigment molecules involved in energy transfer in natural light-harvesting systems and, more broadly, to advance efforts to control quantum systems via environment engineering.